-- .11 Make any corrections required by the Contract Administrator and resubmit the specified number of corrected copies of each Shop Drawing.
-Direct specific attention in writing or on resubmitted Shop Drawings for revisions other than the corrections requested by the Contract Administrator on previous submissions. - .12 By approving and submitting Shop Drawings, the Contractor hereby represents that he has determined and verified all field measurements, field construction criteria, materials, catalogue numbers and similar data, or will do so, and that he has checked and coordinated each shop drawing and sample with the requirements of the Work and of the Specifications. - .13 Provision of Shop Drawings will be considered incidental to the price for supply and delivery of Goods and materials. - .14 Allow seven (7) days for Contract Administrator review of each submission. - .15 Adjustments made on Shop Drawings: Contract Administrator is not intended to change Contract Price.
-If adjustments affect value of Work, state such in writing to Contract Administrator prior to proceeding with Work. - .16 Make changes in shop drawings as Contract Administrator may require, consistent with Contract Documents.
-When resubmitting, notify Contract Administrator in writing of revisions other than those requested. - .17 Submit electronic copy of Shop Drawings for each requirement requested in specification sections and as Contract Administrator may reasonably request. - .18 Submit electronic copies of product data sheets or brochures for requirements requested in Specification sections and as requested by Contract Administrator where Shop Drawings will not be prepared due to standardized manufacture of product. - .19 Submit electronic copies of test reports for requirements requested in Specification sections and as requested by Contract Administrator. - .20 Submit electronic copies of manufacturer's instructions for requirements requested in specification sections and as requested by Contract Administrator. - .1 Pre-printed material describing installation of product, system or material, including special notices and Material Safety Data Sheets concerning impedances, hazards and safety precautions. - .21 Submit electronic copies of Manufacturer's Field Reports for requirements requested in specification sections and as requested by Contract Administrator.
-Documentation of the testing and verification actions taken by manufacturer's representative to confirm compliance with manufacturer's standards or instructions.
+- .11 Make any corrections required by the Contract Administrator and resubmit the Shop Drawing in an electronic format.
+Direct specific attention in writing or on resubmitted Shop Drawings for revisions other than the corrections requested by the Contract Administrator on previous submissions. - .12 By approving and submitting Shop Drawings, the Contractor hereby represents that he has determined and verified all field measurements, field construction criteria, materials, catalogue numbers and similar data, or will do so, and that he has checked and coordinated each Shop Drawing and sample with the requirements of the Work and of the Specifications. - .13 Provision of Shop Drawings will be considered incidental to the price for supply and delivery of Goods and Materials. - .14 Adjustments made on Shop Drawings: Contract Administrator is not intended to change Contract Price.
+If adjustments affect value of Work, state such in writing to Contract Administrator prior to proceeding with Work. - .15 Make changes in Shop Drawings as Contract Administrator may require, consistent with Contract Documents.
+When resubmitting, notify Contract Administrator in writing of revisions other than those requested. - .16 Submit electronic copy of Shop Drawings for each requirement requested in Specification sections and as Contract Administrator may reasonably request. - .17 Submit electronic copies of product data sheets or brochures for requirements requested in Specification sections and as requested by Contract Administrator where Shop Drawings will not be prepared due to standardized manufacture of product. - .18 Submit electronic copies of test reports for requirements requested in Specification sections and as requested by Contract Administrator. - .19 Submit electronic copies of manufacturer's instructions for requirements requested in Specification sections and as requested by Contract Administrator. - .1 Electronic material describing installation of product, system or Material, including special notices and Material Safety Data Sheets concerning impedances, hazards and safety precautions. - .20 Submit electronic copies of Manufacturer's Field Reports for requirements requested in Specification sections and as requested by Contract Administrator.
+Documentation of the testing and verification actions taken by manufacturer's representative to confirm compliance with manufacturer's standards or instructions. - .21 Submit five (5) hard copies and one (1) electronic copy of Operation and Maintenance Data for requirements requested in Specification 43 21 13 Centrifugal Pumps, and as requested by Contract Administrator. - .22 Delete information not applicable to the Project. - .23 Supplement standard information to provide details applicable to Project. - .24 If upon review by Contract Administrator, no errors or omissions are discovered or if only minor corrections are made electronic copy will be returned and fabrication and installation of Work may proceed.
+If Shop Drawings are rejected, noted copy will be returned and resubmission of corrected Shop Drawings, through same procedure indicated above, must be performed before fabrication and installation of Work may proceed.

-- .22 Submit five (5) hard copies and one (1) electronic copy of Operation and Maintenance Data for requirements requested in Specification sections and as requested by Contract Administrator. - .23 Delete information not applicable to the Project. - .24 Supplement standard information to provide details applicable to project. - .25 If upon review by Contract Administrator, no errors or omissions are discovered or if only minor corrections are made electronic copy will be returned and fabrication and installation of Work may proceed.
-If shop drawings are rejected, noted copy will be returned and resubmission of corrected shop drawings, through same procedure indicated above, must be performed before fabrication and installation of Work may proceed. - .26 Contractor will be charged for Contract Administrator subsequent reviews of submittal packages exceeding two (2) submissions.
+.25 Contractor will be charged for Contract Administrator subsequent reviews of submittal packages exceeding two (2) submissions.